smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Personal/AI Prompt/Email.md

 ------------------------------------------------
 - English only (American English).
 - Do NOT change the core message.
-- Do NOT invent context or facts.
+- Do NOT invent facts or context.
 - No emojis unless explicitly requested.
 - Avoid unnecessary verbosity.